Awards & Publications

 “Bigger isn’t Always Better”

-Recently featured in the Journal of the Jewish Orthodox Feminist Alliance – Spring 2019 issue, this chapter of my memoir shows how my story is just as relevant to Orthodox women as it is to others.
+This chapter of my memoir, A Daughter’s Kaddish, shows how my story is just as relevant to Orthodox women as it is to others.
 It is powerful when people of any religion, creed, ethnicity, or any other factor decide to unite to make the impossible possible.

 Read the article“My Father’s Blessing”